 Fewer durable solutions were found for the displaced in 2020 compared to the same period in previous years.
 Just 822,600 displaced people returned home, most – 635,000 – were IDPs.
-With 102,600 voluntary repatriations in the first half of 2020, refugee returns dropped by 22 per cent compared to 2019.
+With 102,600 voluntary repatriations in the first half of the year, refugee returns dropped by 22 per cent compared to 2019.

 Resettlement travel for refugees was on temporary hold due to the COVID-19 restrictions from March to June.
 Consequently, only 17,400 refugees were resettled in the first six months of 2020 according to government statistics, half the figure of 2019.